Discrete Math for Computer Science

 Class material and intellectual property

 Our lectures and course materials, including videos, assignments, and similar materials, are protected by U.S. copyright law and by University policy.
 We are the exclusive owner of the copyright in those materials we create.
-We acknowledge the cumulative contributions to this course material of previous CSE 20 instructors, TAs, and tutors, as well as contributions to the class structure from colleagues in CSE and at UCSD.
+We acknowledge the cumulative contributions to this course material of previous CSE 20 instructors, TAs, and tutors, as well as contributions to the class structure from colleagues in CSE and at UC San Diego.

 You may take notes and make copies of course materials for your own use.
 You may also share those materials with another student who is enrolled in or auditing this course.
 You may not reproduce, distribute or display (post/upload) lecture notes or recordings or course materials in any other way — whether or not a fee is charged — without our express prior written consent.
 You also may not allow others to do so.
 If you do so, you may be subject to student conduct proceedings under the UC San Diego Student Code of Conduct.